apreshill/rmd-graphite/content/start/02-knitting/index.markdown

 </div>
 </div>

+## What's next?

 While this is a polished and shareable document as is, it is not likely that your work stops there---but it is a great place to start.
-Next, we'll show how to use R Markdown to develop your code and ideas alongside each other.
+Next, we'll show how to use R Markdown to develop your ideas alongside your code using narrative text.